stuerp/foo_vis_spectrum_analyzer/README.md

 ## Change Log

+v0.7.0.0-rc-2, 2024-02-10

+* Fixed (RC 1 regression): A couple of small bugs that could cause horrible crashes.

 v0.7.0.0-rc-1, 2024-02-07

 * New: Styles.
 Moved all the fragmented visual parameters (color, opacity thickness) into one unified style system.